-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- If you have an allergy to heparin or any other part of this drug.
+- If your child has an allergy to this drug or any part of this drug.

-- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
-Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
+Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect certain lab tests.
-Be sure your doctor and lab workers know you take this drug.
+Tell all of your child’s health care providers and lab workers that your child takes this drug.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of bleeding like throwing up blood or throw up that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; vaginal bleeding that is not normal; bruises without a reason or that get bigger; or any bleeding that is very bad or that you cannot stop.

-- Change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight.
+- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.